Akshit8/velero/gcpServiceAccount/README.md

 ## GCP service account to use with terraform and velero
-A service account that has admin access to `google cloud storage` is required for terraform to provision a bucket and for velero to read/write backups to this bucket. <br>
+A service account that has admin access to `google cloud storage` is required for **Terraform** to provision a bucket and for **Velero** to read/write backups to this bucket. <br>
 Open [google cloud console](https://console.cloud.google.com) and navigate to `IAM & Admin`>`Service accounts`
-- create a new service account
+- create a new service account.
 - Give `cloud storage admin` permission to this account.
 - Create a key for this account in `json` format and download it.
-- Rename it to `credentials.json` and place it in this folder.
+- Rename it to `credentials.json` and place it inside this folder.